The Mysterious Cities of Gold

 Copyright

-© Blue Spirit Productions – RTBF-OUFtivi, Be-Films & Sinematik
+© Blue Spirit Productions – RTBF-OUFtivi, Be-Films & Sinematik.
+All Rights Reserved

 Highlights

-• The series reported a 28% share on TF1, with more that 1 million viewers for the firsts and the final espisodes of the series.
+• The series reported a 28% share on TF1, with more than 1 million viewers for the first and final episodes

-• A series which combines entertainment and a bit of educational content with a short documentary of 1 minute at the end of each episode, narrated by Pitchu, the little parrot.
+• A series that combines entertainment with a bit of educational content, featuring a short one-minute documentary at the end of each episode, narrated by Pitchu, the little parrot

 Sales

-Home Video rights handled by Polyband in Germany and German speaking countries, Fabolous in UK and Ireland, Zon in Portugal and Portuguese speaking Africa.
+Home Video rights handled by Polyband in Germany and German-speaking countries

 Access Clients